siyelo/dna/_docs/how-siyelo-works.md

 > **Why don’t we try to build financial value?** If Siyelo has a big
 > pile of money, that creates a financial incentive to own the company,
-> and increases the risk of conflict as the “value” of the company goes
+> and increases the risk of conflict as the "value" of the company goes
 > up and down.
 If we keep the company lean, with only a small liquidity
 > buffer, then we don’t need to argue about who owns what.